Skip to main content

 Allocation API

-The standard OpenCost API query for costs and resources allocated to Kubernetes workloads.
-You may specify the window date range, the Kubernetes primitive(s) to aggregate on, the step for the duration of returned sets, and the resolution for the duration to use for Prometheus queries.
+The standard OpenCost API query for costs and resources allocated to Kubernetes workloads based on on-demand list pricing.
+You may specify the window date range, the Kubernetes primitive(s) to aggregate on, the step for the duration of returned sets, the resolution for the duration to use for Prometheus queries, and includeIdle for whether to include the __idle__ usage for the cluster.

 QUERY PARAMETERS